DevExpress/devextreme-documentation/concepts/80 Troubleshooting/55 Uncaught TypeError 'dxWidget is not a function'.md

 ### Issue

-DevExtreme components fail in a jQuery application.
+The browser fails to render DevExtreme components on the page.
 Browser console displays the following errors:

 * "Uncaught TypeError: $(...).dxSelectBox is not a function"
 * "Uncaught TypeError: $(...).dxDataGrid is not a function"